Reduan4u/Reduan4u/README.md

 - Search and Pagination functionality available.
 - Private route necessary for ordering foods and adding to cart.
 - User can add foods and will show it through the database.
-- Google authentication available, user can log in through Email as well.
+- Google authentication is available, users can log in through Email as well.
 - Dark/Light mood on interface available.
 - User friendly and easy to manage.
 <br/>